 Substantive testing procedures were used to assess the reasonability and validity of the GHG Assertion where further testing was required to assess internal controls based on the observations and preliminary findings of the Verification Team.
 The specific procedures are summarized in Section 7 of the final Verification Plan as separate tables for each process or activity involved in the quantification and reporting of the GHG Assertion.
-Materiality was assessed for each specific procedure and aggregate materiality was determined separately.
 The Verification Team developed a thorough knowledge of the data management and control systems utilized in the organization through the review of the IMPRD and interviews with key personnel.
 The following were the key data systems reviewed:

-- CEMS data for large fossil generating stations. - Gas purchases data monthly for all gas-fired electric generating plants. - Coal purchases and burn data. - TRADES controllable power purchases tracking system: hourly/daily purchase amounts from 1/1/2022 to 12/31/2022 inclusive.
+- CEMS data for large fossil generating stations. - Gas purchases data monthly for all gas-fired electric generating plants. - Coal purchases and burn data. - TRADES controllable power purchases tracking system: hourly/daily purchase amounts from 1/1/2023 to 12/31/2023 inclusive.